 - the same DORIS Receiver as on Jason-3 and Sentinel-3;

-- the same Laser Reflector Array as on Jason-3, provided by NOAA;
+- the same Laser Reflector Array as on Jason-3, provided by NASA;

-- radio-occultation instrument based on a Tri-G receiver, provided by NOAA.
+- radio-occultation instrument based on a Tri-G receiver, provided by NASA.

 Services and Applications

-The main aim is the continuity of service with the Jason-2/3 missions, including meeting user requirements to provide a reference for cross-calibrating other altimetry missions, in particular from the Copernicus Sentinel-3 marine mission, also operated by EUMETSAT.
+The main aim is the continuity of service with the Jason-3 mission, including meeting user requirements to provide a reference for cross-calibrating other altimetry missions, in particular from the Copernicus Sentinel-3 marine mission, also operated by EUMETSAT.

 |Products||Main variables||Main applications|